 There’s no wrong time or place to enjoy pie.
 A perfectly filled pie is a welcomed treat, with no special occasion required.
 These Mini Banana Coconut Pies are ideal for any day of the week.
 The whipped coconut and nut butter filing is super creamy and complements the natural sweetness of the bananas.
-The crust is buttery, crumbly, and packed with Vital Proteins Coconut Collagen Creamer.
+The crust is buttery, crumbly, and packed with Vital Proteins Collagen Creamer® in Coconut.
 Then there are the bananas, sitting all cozy, nestled right into the mini crusts.
 Together, these pies make for one super delicious and healthy bite!

 We’re especially fond of mini pies because they are easy to enjoy in small quantities and you don’t feel as inclined to eat more than necessary in one sitting.
 The mini version is better when it comes to portions and they’re also way easier to share with friends.
 It’s always a bonus when no cutlery is required.
 These pies are packed with all the healthy fats to satisfy your sweet tooth without being overly sweet.
 And our Coconut Collagen Creamer is whipped into the crust to give this dessert an always-welcomed flavor boost.

 Mini Banana Coconut Pies